Image

 Only a few G500s were sold.
 Therefore the marketing name was later reused on the new aircraft based on the G650.

 The Gulfstream G550 proves to be a popular platform for special mission aircraft, as it is in used as an airborne early warning and control aircraft with the air forces of Israel, Singapore, Italy and USA.
-In Israel they are named Nahshon-Eitam or Oron (depending on application), while Italy designates then E-550A.
+In Israel they are named Nahshon-Eitam or Oron (depending on application), while Italy designates them as E-550A.
 The US Navy has a missile range support aircraft, named NC-37B.
 The EA-37B (originally designated EC-37B) of the USAF has the same external shape.

 All feature large bulbs in the nose, tailcone, the side of the fuselage (it has no cabin windows) and on top of the vertical stabiliser.